Sanjit-M/City-Day-Navigator/README.md

   - `plan_chunk` entries with Markdown segments
   - a final “Tool trace summary” Markdown table with durations
   - `[DONE]` when complete
+- Short‑circuit prompts:
-- FX-only prompts (e.g., “convert 200 USD to JPY”) short‑circuit to only call MCP FX and return a compact Markdown table.
+  - FX-only (e.g., “convert 200 USD to JPY”) → compact FX table
+  - AQI-only (e.g., “AQI in Kyoto on 2025‑12‑12?”) → compact AQI table
+  - Weather-only (e.g., “Weather in Kyoto on 2025‑12‑12?”) → compact weather table
+  - Holidays-only (e.g., “Public holidays in JP in 2025?”) → compact holidays table
+  - Combos of any of the above (e.g., “AQI in Kyoto and convert 200 USD to JPY”) → multiple compact sections, no itinerary

 ## 3) Notes on Gemini prompts for routing and summarization